Diabetes - Medical Condition

 People with type 1 diabetes need insulin* continuously to survive.
 The only way to cure this disease is to have a pancreas or islet cell transplant, but these operations are only recommended in a small set of circumstances.

 As with many conditions, treatment of type 2 diabetes begins with lifestyle changes, particularly in your diet and exercise.
 If you have type 2 diabetes, speak to your doctor and diabetes educator about an appropriate diet.
 You may be referred to a dietitian.
-It is also a good idea to speak with your doctor before beginning an exercise program that is more vigourous than walking to determine how much and what kind of exercise is appropriate.
+It is also a good idea to speak with your doctor before beginning an exercise program that is more vigorous than walking to determine how much and what kind of exercise is appropriate.

 If lifestyle changes don’t put blood glucose levels in the target range, medications may be required.
 Medications for type 2 diabetes include antidiabetes pills or injections, insulin injections, or a combination of these.